The Butcher’s Guide: What is a Filet Mignon?

 The tenderloin is trimmed into filet mignon steaks or a chateaubriand (tenderloin) roast.
 If the butcher leaves the tenderloin intact through the short loin, the short loin will be cut into T-bone and Porterhouse steaks.

-Why So Tender?
+Why Is Filet Mignon Tender?

 The secret of its tenderness is due to its location on the animal.
 The tenderloin is a non-weight bearing muscle and remains relatively unused.
 Inactivity keeps the muscle from growing too tough through repetitive movement.

 Although incredibly tender, filet mignon contains less marbling – the small streaks of intramuscular fat – compared to popular steaks like the New York strip or ribeye.
 But cook it right and it’s more tender than any – you can cut it with a dull butter knife.
-The mild flavor and low marbling of the filet make it a great plat form for seasonings, sauces, or a bacon wrap, and best cooked rare to medium-rare.
+The mild flavor and low marbling of the filet make it a great platform for seasonings, sauces, or a bacon wrap, and best cooked rare to medium-rare.

 Butcher Cut Matters

-Every Omaha Steaks beef tenderloin is hand-selected for quality by an experienced beef expert, often by 5th generation family owner Bruce Simon himself.
-Then, the beef is aged 28+ days for natural maximum tenderness and trimmed into filet mignonsteaks by our team of master butchers.
 But… there’s more than one way to trim a steak.
 In fact, Omaha Steaks has FIVE distinct cuts, each with a unique set of trim and age specifications.
 Here’s how to choose, and what it means for you:

 TRIM: The more times it is trimmed, the leaner the steak.